Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 Letrazole (Femara)is an aromatase inhibitor that is not approved for treatment of infertility but is often used "off-label" for ovarian stimulation.
-It is often used as a first-line fertility treatment for women with polycystic ovarian syndrome.
+It is often used as a first-line fertility treatment for women with PCOS.
 However, for unexplained infertility, it is not as helpful as more standard drugs.

 Metforminis a common drug used to treat type II diabetes.
-For women with polycystic ovarian syndrome, metformin may help reduce the chance of ovarian hyperstimulation.
+For women with PCOS, metformin may help reduce the chance of ovarian hyperstimulation.